 What are possible complications of myasthenia gravis?

-Myasthenic crisis and respiratory failure are the major complications of myasthenia gravis, even when you are not pregnant.
+Myasthenic crisis and respiratory failure are the major complications of myasthenia gravis, even when you're not pregnant.

-But when you are pregnant, there are other concerns.
+But when you're pregnant, there are other concerns.
 These complications of pregnancy may be more likely when you have myasthenia gravis:

 - Preterm labor.
 This is labor before 37 weeks of pregnancy.
 It may be because of certain medicines used to treat myasthenia gravis.

 - Difficult delivery.
-Myasthenia gravis does not affect the muscles of the uterus.
+Myasthenia gravis doesn't affect the muscles of the uterus.
 But the muscles needed for pushing can be affected.
 This may make forceps and vacuum-assisted deliveries more likely.

 - Baby born with myasthenia gravis.
 Between 3 in 25 to 2 in 5 babies born to women with myasthenia gravis may have the infant form of the disorder (neonatal myasthenia gravis).
 It happens when antibodies common in myasthenia gravis cross the placenta to the baby.
 These babies may be weak, with poor suck, and they may have breathing problems.
-This condition is usually temporary, lasting only a few weeks.
+This condition is often short-term (temporary), lasting only a few weeks.

-Women with myasthenia gravis should not use the medicine magnesium sulfate.
+Women with myasthenia gravis shouldn't use the medicine magnesium sulfate.
 This medicine is commonly used to treat high blood pressure and preterm labor.
 This medicine blocks the nerve-muscle connections and can make muscle weakness worse.

 Call your healthcare provider if you have a change in your regular symptoms or if your weakness and tiredness get worse.
 If you start to have breathing problems, it could be the beginning of a myasthenic crisis.
 Get medical help right away.